 - EDCUtah – Match Grant is designed to provide funding in support of specific economic development efforts that will spur job growth and capital investment in Utah communities.

-- Governor’s Office of Economic Development
+- Governor’s Office of Economic Opportunity

 - Export-Import Bank of the United States

 - Miller Business Resource Center – SLCC

 - State of Utah